 Required communication Where addressed Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management; Inappropriate authorisation and approval of transactions; Disagreement over disclosures; Non-compliance with laws and regulations; and Difficulty in identifying the party that ultimately controls the entity.
 Audit Completion Report Significant findings from the audit including: Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures; Significant difficulties, if any, encountered during the audit; Significant matters, if any, arising from the audit that were discussed with management or were the subject of correspondence with management; Written representations that we are seeking; Expected modifications to the audit report; and Other matters, if any, significant to the oversight of the financial reporting process or otherwise identified in the course of the audit that we believe will be relevant to the Audit and Governance Committee in the context of fulfilling their responsibilities.
 Audit Completion Report Significant deficiencies in internal controls identified during the audit.
 Audit Completion Report Where relevant, any issues identified with respect to authority to obtain external confirmations or inability to obtain relevant and reliable audit evidence from other procedures.
-Audit Completion Report other services
+Audit Completion Report Engagement and Your audit Pour audit engagement team Audit scope, Significant risks and key judgement areas Value t Fees for audit and other services Our commitment to independence Materiality and misstatements Appendices